guest271314/native-messaging-spidermonkey-shell/README.md

-SpiderMonkey JavaScript/WebAssembly Shell Native Messaging Host
+SpiderMonkey JavaScript and WebAssembly engine Shell Native Messaging Host

 Installation and usage on Chrome and Chromium